Lincolnshire Police facing 'deeply unfair' £19m budget gap without government help

 Marc Jones (Con) says residents will notice a difference in policing unless government steps in to reform funding.

-It’s estimated that the employers’ National Insurance contribution rise in the latest Budget, along with a pay award, will cost Lincolnshire Police an additional £5m.
+It’s estimated that the employers’ National Insurance contribution rise in last week’s Budget, along with a pay award, will cost Lincolnshire Police an additional £5m.

 Even if the government covered these costs, the force would still be looking at a £14m deficit for next year.